 - Click Update & Security then Windows Update to allow download and install Windows updates if available any.

-- Once done you need restart your PC to apply them
+- Once done you need to restart your PC to apply them

-Also Start windows to clean boot state (where windows start with basic windows services and startup programs) To check and make sure any third-party app not preventing windows 10 shutdown from.
+Also Start windows to clean boot state (where windows start with basic windows services and startup programs) To check and make sure any third-party app not preventing windows 10 shutdown.

 If all these solutions failed to fix the issue and still “Windows 10 Won’t Shut Down or Sleep” Then its time to use the system restore feature, which reverts windows to the previous working state where windows perform smoothly.
 And as most of the user report performing system restore helps them to resolve Windows 10 Startup And Shutdown problems. check How To perform system restore on windows 10.

 Did these solutions help to fix Windows 10 Startup and Shutdown problems such As “Windows 10 won’t shut down or sleep“?
-Which solution worked for you Or any other solution fixed your problem let us know on the comments below.
+Which solution worked for you Or any other solution that fixed your problem let us know in the comments below.